 On 17 July 2014, Antoine van Veldhuizen, managing partner of Expatica, and his family lost their lives on Malaysia Airlines flight MH17.
-We honour the memory of Antoine and his wife, Simone; mother-in-law Christiene; and two children, Quint and Pijke, and will always keep them in our hearts.
+We honor the memory of Antoine and his wife, Simone; mother-in-law Christiene; and two children, Quint and Pijke, and will always keep them in our hearts.

-As we look forward, we will always remember one of Antoine’s favourite quotes that said a lot about his view on life: “Don’t forget: always approach life with a smile.”
+As we look forward, we will always remember one of Antoine’s favorite quotes that said a lot about his view on life: “Don’t forget: always approach life with a smile.”
 (Vergeet niet, benader het leven altijd met een glimlach.)

 A Letter From Mark Welling

 Originally published 21 July 2014

 After a two-day trip back from Italy and a day spent with Antoine’s family, I am now at the Expatica office.
 It is Sunday afternoon; no one is here besides me and a server exhaling loudly trying to counteract the heat.